ashertoqeer/thebackendguy.com/_posts/2020-05-03-ksqldb-java.md

 #### An Example Setup:
 ![A diagram of example KSql setup](/assets/img/ksqldb-java-example-setup.png)

-As you can see from above sample setup, KSqlDB is totally independent of Kafka cluster and, in fact, it is just another consumer.
+As you can see from the above sample setup, KSqlDB is independent of the Kafka cluster, and it is just another consumer.
 However, it has its own clients which are NOT Kafka consumers.
-Instead those clients are directly querying KSqlDB and knows nothing about kafka.
+Instead those clients are directly querying KSqlDB and knows nothing about Kafka.

 This separation of concerns is extremely powerful.
-For example if one of the above client is a mobile app and other client is a web admin console and both are interested in same set of events to render some dashboard.
-If there was no KSqlDB, then both of them have to use stream apis natively which is not only duplication, but also add unnecessary complexity.
+For example if one of the above clients is a mobile app and another client is a web admin console and both are interested in the same set of events to render some dashboard.
+If there was no KSqlDB, then both of them have to use stream APIs natively which is not only add duplication, but also add unnecessary complexity.

 With KSqlDB, both clients just need to query using SQL like syntax and get results immediately.

 #### Using KSqlDB with Java
 Let's create an example demonstration using Java.
 Make sure you have a Kafka instance running at `localhost:9092`.
-Let's create a sample producer in Java (Using kafka clients library)
+Let's create a sample producer in Java (Using Kafka clients library)

 ##### Producer
-A sample producer to publish a sample product json on kafka topic `sales`.
+A sample producer to publish a sample product Json on Kafka topic `sales`.
 ```java
 public class Producer {